youngboy/engine-docs/source/security.md

 We've also added the option to disable reporting of stats and traces to Apollo servers, so that integration tests can run without polluting production data.

-To disable reporting, add "disabled": true within the reporting section of the configuration.
+To disable reporting, add "disabled": true within the [`reporting` config object](https://www.apollographql.com/docs/engine/proto-doc.html#mdg.engine.config.proto.Config.Reporting).
 Reporting is enabled by default.

 <h3 id="http-headers">Authorization & Cookie HTTP Headers</h3>